 Portrait photography requires good equipment and a keen eye.
 But what is the best lens for portraits?
 This article is here to help you.

 We’ll start with what’s available on the market, then lenses on a budget.
-And finally our pick for the best wide angle, standard and telephoto lenses for Canon and Nikon DSLRs.
+And finally our pick for the best portrait lenses for Canon and Nikon DSLRs and mirrorless cameras.

 [ExpertPhotography is supported by readers.
 Product links on ExpertPhotography are referral links.
 If you use one of these and buy something we make a little bit of money.
 Need more info?
 See how it all works here.]